 One book to hike them all

 Hiking guidebook by Hong Kong Outdoors founder Martin Williams, who has chosen 25 of the best day walks in the Hong Kong countryside.
-Combining journeys by car or public transport with walking, the trails take you through rugged hills and forested valleys, past reservoirs and waterfalls, temples and ageing villages, long abandoned forts and lonely islands.
+Combining journeys by car or public transport with walking, the trails take you across rugged hills and through forested valleys, past reservoirs and waterfalls, temples and ageing villages, long abandoned forts and lonely islands.

 Hong Kong’s hyper dense urban area is matched by areas of great wilderness, villages, mountains and long coastlines.
 Martin William’s day walks allow you to discover the best Hong Kong has to offer at a moment’s notice, and to return to urban life with renewed vigour and inspiration.
 With decades of experience wandering the trails and his photographer’s eye for details, the ’25 Best Day Walks in Hong Kong’ is a must-bring guide for your next hike.

 Paul Zimmerman, District Councillor and co-founder of Designing Hong Kong

 The 25 Best Day Walks in Hong Kong by Dr. Martin Williams is one of those seminal hiking books that I’ve been waiting for.
 As the founder and organizer one of world’s largest hiking groups, this book helps to expand my knowledge on information previously unknown to me about Hong Kong’s trails.
 I highly recommend this book to novice as well as experienced hikers or visitors who want to get a taste of what Hong Kong could offer on its heritage and outdoors.
 Happy Hiking!

 Walks cover other islands too - with one each for easily overlooked Po Toi, popular Lamma Island and Cheung Chau, far flung Tung Ping Chau, and compact Peng Chau.